Children’s Minnesota’s pulmonology and diabetes programs recognized among the best programs in the country

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-At Children’s Hospitals and Clinics of Minnesota, we feel fortunate to be a part of so many kids’ lives.
+At Children’s Minnesota, we feel fortunate to be a part of so many kids’ lives.
 The pulmonology and respiratory team cares for thousands of children each year in our inpatient and outpatient settings.
-And every patient is special to us.
+Every patient is special to us.

-The pulmonary and respiratory team at Children’s Hospitals and Clinics of Minnesota is nationally recognized.
+The pulmonary and respiratory team at Children’s Minnesota is nationally recognized.
 We specialize in diagnosing, treating and managing any problem that affects a child’s breathing.
-The 32 physicians from Children’s and Children's Respiratory & Critical Care Specialists have received years of special training in lung and respiratory care.
+The physicians from Children’s and Children's Respiratory & Critical Care Specialists have received years of special training in lung and respiratory care.

 Choosing where to bring your child for care is a major decision.
 You need all the information you can get.
-And you want it in a clear, straightforward form that helps you make the right choice for your family.
+We know you want it in a clear, straightforward form that helps you make the right choice for your family.